Original Title: Truth or Dare

 Some small bad points due to the tight budget

-So: The directorial debut from Jessica Cameron are promising.
+So: The directorial debut from Jessica Cameron is promising.
 She delivers a film that becomes progressively disturbing and very violent, without a hint of humor.